rileymichaelburgess/DOARB/README.md

 ## Contributing Guidelines

 Include instructions for setting up the development environment, code standards, running tests, and submitting pull requests.
 Aim to be inclusive and welcoming.
 It may be useful to link to a seperate CONTRIBUTING.md file.
 See this example from the Hoodie project as an exemplar: https://github.com/hoodiehq/hoodie/blob/master/CONTRIBUTING.md

-## Code of Conduct

-Open Source projects should follow a code of conduct.
-Provide a link to the Code of Conduct for your project.
-I recommend using the Contributor Covenant: http://contributor-covenant.org/

 ## License